Thesis planning phase bachelor’s 5 cr./master’s 10 cr.

 Processing of sensitive personal data as part of studies leading to a degree is, in principle, prohibited and allowed only in exceptional cases.
 Examples of such special exceptions are studies that absolutely require the processing of sensitive personal data.

-2. If your research task involves the processing of personal data, clarify your role and responsibilities in the processing of personal data
+2. If your research task involves the processing of personal data, clarify your role and responsibilities in relation to the processing of personal data

 Data controller